-The following settings are displayed for each network:
+The following settings are displayed:

 Name (SSID).
 The wireless network name (SSID) used by the router.
-The default names for the 5 GHz ends in -5G to distinguish it from the 2.4 GHz network.

 Region.
 The geographic region where the router is being used.
 It might be illegal to use the wireless features of the router in some parts of the world.